weekly 2024-07-22

 Error Handling Syntax: The syntax for error handling has changed from

-.
-This change facilitates IDE auto-completion, allowing the function name and!
+f(x)!tof!(x).
+This change facilitates IDE auto-completion, allowing the function name and!to be completed together and enabling special rendering forf!. -

 Local Functions: If a local function can return an error type, it must be annotated.
 For example: